christopher-dabrowski/incredevo-recruitment-log-api-calls/Readme.md

 For time tracking I'm using [Clockify](https://clockify.me/) and I'm tracking time for each task using GitHub issues.
 I'll add the final time report when I finish the task.

+### CI/CD

+To implement an automated deployment process I've used GitHub Actions.
+Specific actions are triggered when changes are pushed to a specific repository path or can be triggered manually.
+Actions definitions can be found in the [.github/workflows](.github/workflows) directory.

 ### Solution showcase

 Azure Funcion is deployed to the Azure.
 I've also added the [Swagger API description](https://kd-dev-log-api-func.azurewebsites.net/api/swagger/ui) for easy exploration of the endpoints.